Cicero-MF/leetcode/README.md

 # leetcode
-My leetcode submissions in C
+My leetcode submissions in C.

+I'm no algorithm or data structure guru of course, however they're fun little code-kata exercises for me anyway.